 - Cooked food should not remain at room temperature for more than two hours.

 - Be sure to put leftovers in a clean, covered container.
 It is better to store large amounts of leftovers in a few smaller containers than one large container.

 - When stored properly, leftovers can last between one and four days.

 - Don’t risk wasting food by relying on your memory to know when you made that casserole.
 Be sure to put a label with the name of the food and the date you made it on the package.

-Refrigerator – to keep your food freshest for the longest period of time, follow these tips
+To keep your food freshest for the longest period of time, follow these tips:

 - Don’t overload the refrigerator.
 In order to work most efficiently, air must be able to circulate.